 What should I wear?

 Wear whatever makes you feel comfortable, we will accept you for who you are no matter what you’re wearing.
 On any given Sunday you will find people wearing anything from jeans to suits and everything in between.
 We gather together to worship and fellowship, and we can do that no matter what type of clothes you’re in.

 When do you gather for worship and Bible study?

 On Sunday mornings we have coffee in the fellowship hall (downstairs) from 9:15 until 9:30.
 Sunday School is from 9:30 to 10:30 throughout the building, and worship begins in the sanctuary at 11:00.
 The service is usually finished no later than 12:15.

 On Sunday evenings small groups meet throughout the city for fellowship and study.
 Click here for more information on small groups.

 On Tuesdays at noon some of us gather for a Bible study in the fellowship hall (downstairs) with our pastor.
 Bring your own lunch and come ready for a great discussion.

 On Wednesday evenings we meet in the fellowship hall (downstairs) at 5:45 for dinner.
-The suggested cost is $4 for adults and $1.50 for students over 12, including college and graduate students.
-Kids under 12 are free.
+The suggested cost is $5 for adults and $3 for children and students of any age.
+We have a family maximum of $15.
 This is only the suggested cost.
 Please never allow inability to pay to prevent you from joining us for dinner.
 At 6:30 our children and youth leave the fellowship hall for their classes while adults stay downstairs for Bible study.
 This is over in time for choir practice to begin at 7:30.

 What can I expect worship at Tabernacle to be like?